jamesfricker/bobcat-sdk/examples/004-bozo/README.md

 Arbitrum One.
 Users deposit amounts until a timeout has been reached, and the last depositor receives the entire pool.
 It's similar to Yeet on Berachain.
 Bozo was made using `bobcat-new`.
 Alex (Bayge) wrote the contracts, and Ivan (IvanSN_) made the frontend using Figma and it's code generator.
+The frontend was almost entirely modified by Codex, after using Rainbow and Wagmi as the wallet-interacting package.

 It was scaffolded using `bobcat-new` at commit `2cd66f9a519f375fbfb31e52625399abcd160497`, at 1761199872.